easitab/EasitManagementFramework/README.md

 ## Framework outline

-These are the functions we would like to have ready in v1 of the framework and we aim to release Q4 2020 / Q1 2021.
-Once we have all the basic functionality on place there will be a preview release leading up to official stable release of v1.
+These are the functions we currently have ready in public preview of the framework.

 - Disable-EasitScheduledTask :heavy_check_mark:
 - Enable-EasitScheduledTask :heavy_check_mark: